-4.21.1.
+4.22.1.
 Impairment of investments in subsidiaries

 An impairment loss is recognized for the amount by which the asset's or cash-generating unit's carrying amount exceeds its recoverable amount, which is the higher of fair value less costs to sell and valuein-use.
 To determine the value-in-use, management estimates expected future cash flows from each cash-generating unit and determines a suitable interest rate in order to calculate the present value of those cash flows (see note 4.12).
-In the process of measuring expected future cash flows management makes assumptions about future operating results.
-These assumptions relate to future events and circumstances.
-The actual results may vary and may cause significant adjustments to the Company's assets within the next financial year.
+In calculating expected future cash flows, management makes assumptions about future gross profits.
+These assumptions are related to future events and circumstances and may be affected by the economic uncertainty caused by the Covid-19 pandemic.
+Actual results may vary and require significant adjustments to the Company's assets in the next reporting year, especially in the air transport sector, in which the Company has significant investments.
+In most cases, the determination of the applicable discount factor assesses the appropriate adjustments in relation to market risk and risk factors that are specific to individual assets..